-- Lead Sponsors: Representative Christine Barber and Senator Liz Miranda - Bill Name: An Act promoting housing stability for families by strengthening the HomeBASE program - Bill Numbers: House Bill 1297/Senate Bill 890 - Description: This bill would put the HomeBASE program into state statute, direct the Department of Housing and Community Development to provide renewals of HomeBASE rental assistance to families and children who otherwise would be facing a return to homelessness, and increase the maximum benefit levels.
+- Lead Sponsors: Representative Christine Barber and Senator Liz Miranda - Bill Name: An Act promoting housing stability for families by strengthening the HomeBASE program - Bill Numbers: House Bill 1297/Senate Bill 890 - Description: This bill would put the HomeBASE program into state statute, direct the Executive Office of Housing and Livable Communities\ to continue to provide renewals of HomeBASE rental assistance to families and children who otherwise would be facing a return to homelessness, and increase or at least maintain the current maximum benefit levels. (\The bill refers to the former Department of Housing and Community Development that oversaw HomeBASE at the time of bill filing, before the creation of EOHLC later in 2023.) - Status: The bill is awaiting action by the Joint Committee on Housing, after the committee filed an extension order in February 2024.
+A decision is expected on/before April 18, 2024.